-Dr. Haywood L. Brown is a native of North Carolina.
-He received his undergraduate degree from North Carolina Agricultural and Technical State University in Greensboro and his Medical Degree from Wake Forest University School of Medicine in Winston-Salem, North Carolina.
+Dr. Haywood Brown received his undergraduate degree from North Carolina Agricultural and Technical (A&T) State University in Greensboro and his Medical Degree from Wake Forest University School of Medicine in Winston-Salem, North Carolina.
 He completed his residency training in Obstetrics and Gynecology at the University of Tennessee Center for Health Sciences in Knoxville, Tennessee, followed by subspecialty fellowship training in Maternal and Fetal Medicine at Emory University School of Medicine/Grady Memorial Hospital in Atlanta, Georgia.
-Dr. Brown is Board Certified in Obstetrics and Gynecology and Maternal Fetal Medicine.

-Dr. Brown as served as Chair of CREOG and he has served on the Board of Directors for the Society for Maternal Fetal Medicine and is past President of the Society.
+In addition, he has served in leadership as Chair of Council on Resident Education in Obstetrics and Gynecology (CREOG), the Board of Directors for the Society for Maternal Fetal Medicine and past President of SMFM.
 He is past President of the American Gynecological Obstetrical Society (AGOS).
-He also served as a Director of the American Board of Obstetrics and Gynecology.
-Dr. Brown ispast president of the North Carolina Obstetrical and Gynecological Society and is immediate past District IV Chair of ACOG.
+He has also served as a Director of the American Board of Obstetrics and Gynecology.
+Dr. Brown leadership extends further and includes the NIH DC Initiative on Infant Mortality and the HSRA Perinatal and Patient Safety Collaboration.
+He is the Past President of the North Carolina Obstetrical and Gynecologic Society.

 Dr. Brown is especially committed to the care of women at high risk for adverse pregnancy outcome, particularly those disadvantaged which includes disparity in maternal and infant morbidity and mortality.
 His ACOG Presidency focused on disparity and women health equity.

 In July 2018, Dr. Brown was named the Vice President for Institutional Equity at the University of South Florida and the Associate Dean in the Morsani College of Medicine at the University of South Florida in Tampa, Florida.